August 10th is Spoil Your Dog Day!

 Your dog works hard.
 Like, really hard.
-They put in forty hours a week at the office, volunteer at their local soup kitchen, and always make sure you come home to a nice warm dinner.
+They put in forty hours a week at the home office, help you clean up dropped food items off the floor, and are always excited to see you when you get home.
 For most of us, our pups are the glue that keep us together and sane.
 Next time you see your dog doing one of these things, remember how hard they work and LET THEM DO IT!

 1. Take Over The Entire Bed